Horse Grenadier Guards: Purposes

 Their intended role was to reinforce the troops of Horse Guards, which were composed of gentlemen volunteers.
-The horse grenadiers, however, were recruited as in the rest of the army.
-John Evelyn, in his Diary entry for 5 December 1683, described the appearance of the horse grenadiers:
+The horse grenadiers, however, were recruited as in the rest of the army.John Evelyn, in his Diary entry for 5 December 1683, described the appearance of the horse grenadiers:

 The King had now augmented his guards with a new sort of dragoons, who carried also granados, and were habited after the Polish manner, with long picked caps, very fierce and fantastical.

-In 1680 the Horse Grenadiers had been briefly disbanded due to protest from anti-militarists in the backlash to the Popish Plot.
-But the King was insistent that they provided much needed protection, and they were promptly reinstated in 1683.
+In 1680 the Horse Grenadiers were briefly disbanded due to protest from anti-militarists in the backlash to the Popish Plot, but the King was insistent that they provided much-needed protection, and they were promptly reinstated in 1683.

 The Exclusion Bill Parliament attempted to dismiss the standing army and separate the militia from the King's command.
 In May 1679 they passed another Disbanding Act, calling for disbanding of all troops and the prohibition of domestic quarter billeting without householder consent.
 The controversy caused the downfall of Tory minister Thomas Osborne, 1st Earl of Danby.
 From August the Horse Grenadiers were all quartered at the Royal Mews, Charing Cross, stabling for 222 horses.

 These grenadiers functioned as mounted infantry, riding with the Horse Guards but fighting with grenades and muskets on foot.
 (Contemporary dragoons fought in a similar manner, but without grenades.)
 To The King's Troop of Horse Guards were attached 80 privates, officered by one captain, two lieutenants, three sergeants, and three corporals, and accompanied by two drummers and two hautboys.
 The grenadiers attached to The Queen's Troop of Horse Guards and The Duke of York's Troop of Horse Guards had no drummers, two sergeants and two corporals, and only sixty privates per troop.
 Apparently no grenadiers were raised for the 4th Troop then extant.
 However, The Earl of Dover's Troop of Horse Guards, raised in May 1686, did receive a grenadier contingent.

 In November 1687, the horse grenadiers were separated from the Horse Guards as the 1st, 2nd, 3rd, and 4th Troop of Grenadiers, one for each of the four existing troops of Horse Guards.
 As with the Horse Guards, the captains commanding the troops were ranked as Captain & Colonel.
 The 4th Troop was disbanded in 1689, together with the Horse Guards troop it accompanied, after the abdication of James II.